- Three Basic Kinds of Taxes in Greece

 First, you should know whether you are a tax resident of Greece or not.
 It changes the way you declare your income and pay taxes.
 Greek tax residents are people that have lived in the country for at least 183 days.
 This residency time period includes your arrival and departure dates, and holidays.

 If the tax residence applies to you, all your declared worldwide income (including crypto) will be taxed in Greece.
 Your country of origin can have a tax treaty with the Hellenic Republic.
 It can exempt you from some taxes or allow you to pay them in your home country, which can be financially beneficial in some cases.

 If you are not a resident, only the income you've earned in Greece will be taxed.
 For example, you have a house in Athens that you rent out.
 But most of the time you live and work in the USA.
 The rent money you've earned in Greece will be taxed there, and your other income will be taxed in the USA.

 Greece Taxes for Individuals

-All your personal income in Greece is subject to taxation.
+Requirements state that all your personal income in Greece is subject to taxation.
 Income tax rates in the country are progressive up to 44%.
 It means that they increase depending on how much money you've earned.

 If you earn less than 10K euro, the income tax is 9%.